fodediouf393/Word-Net-Term-Typing-loRA/README.md

    - Parameter-efficient fine-tuning with **LoRA**
 2. **Few-shot prompting with LLMs**
    - Mistral
-   - LLaMA (via Groq)
-   - DeepSeek
-   - Local small language models
+   - Qwen (local small language model)

 The focus of this work is on **performance vs computational cost trade-offs** and on clean, reproducible experimental comparisons.